What is Title IX?

 Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs and activities that receive federal financial assistance.
 The College is bound by, and supports, all applicable laws.
 The Title IX of the Higher Education Act of 1972 ensures the College does not discriminate on the basis of sex in its education programs and the Campus Sexual Violence Elimination Act (SAVE) of 2013 and Violence Against Women Reauthorization Act (VAWA) ensures that colleges and universities implement policies and programs to prevent sexual assault, dating violence, domestic violence, and stalking.

-If you are unable to access documents here, please contact Vice President of Student Services (email@example.com 435.722.6916)
+If you are unable to access documents here, please contact the Vice President of Student Affairs (email@example.com 435.722.6910)

 Internal contacts at UBTech includes UBTech staff.
 There are many other local resources available.